How well do you know your Voice-Over Jargon?

 So, let’s make you an expert.

-Voice-over, like all forms of production, is far from simple.
-It is a layered, living, breathing goliath, with the many different cogs all to take something from a script to a final performance in your project.
-Writing, recording, editing, producing, delivering; these are all basic elements to which we can attribute to the process of voice-over production – however, these are still far too generalised terms to fully explain what is happening behind the scenes of each stage of assembly.
+Writing, recording, editing, producing, delivering; these are all fundamental elements to which we can attribute to the process of voice-over production – however, these are still far too generalised terms to fully explain what is happening behind the scenes.

-This blog attempts to demystify the most common jargon and will clarify to you what goes on under-the-hood.
-This way you can remain in the loop and can make doubly sure that you are using and paying for elements you actually want and care for.
+This blog demystifies the most common jargon and clarifies what goes on under the hood.
+We're going to keep you in the loop and make doubly sure you're using and paying for elements you actually want.